rajatchaple/portfolio/_posts/2022-05-15-goods-sense.markdown

 </h1> -->

 There are losses due to mishandling of goods during transportation.
 In this project, the developed device is targeted to sense condition of goods while transporting, which is its orientation.
 Also, Since this device needs to be standalone product and portable, it is required to be battery operated.
 This requires low power operation of a device.
+KL25z evaluaion module was used to develop above project.
+Bare metal coding was used for development of this project.

 <p align="center">  <img src="/assets/img/project_overview.png" style="max-height:220px;"/> </p>